How Does the Role of Nurse-Midwives Change from State to State?

 Certified Nurse-Midwives (CNMs) are registered nurses who receive master’s level training in midwifery and who are qualified to attend deliveries in settings ranging from the home to the hospital.
 Certified Midwives (CMs) also earn a graduate degree but do not have to be a registered nurse prior to entering a program of study.
 While CNMs are authorized to practice in all 50 states, the CM license is recognized in just five states.

+According to the American College of Nurse-Midwives, the midwife cares for babies up to four weeks old and offers care to pregnant women before, when, and after the child is delivered.
 CNMs are also trained to lead care beyond just labor and delivery.
-Farley said that Nurse-Midwives work throughout a woman’s life span and can facilitate annual exams, treatments for common infections, and hormone treatments.
+Farley said that Nurse-Midwives work throughout a woman’s life span and can facilitate annual exams, treatments for common infections, and hormone treatments

 In an independent practice state, CNMs can practice with full autonomy and prescriptive authority.
 Other states require CNMs to enter a collaborative or supervisory agreement, designating which practices require additional consent or supervision of a partnering physician.
 Hospital systems can further regulate Nurse-Midwives beyond this scope of practice.